jemmings-git/pyrite_analysis/README.md

  * `SGP_Fe_redox_fractions_downsampled_precambrian.csv` - Precambrian age-interpolated fraction of Precambrian ferruginous conditions based on the key Fe speciation thresholds (see main text).
 A derivative of the SGP dataset shown in **Figure 5A**.
 As presented on **Figure 5C, 6A**
  * `SGP_TOCP_redox_fractions_downsampled_phanerozoic.csv` - Phanerozoic age-interpolated fraction of Phanerozoic ferruginous conditions based on a key TOC/P threshold (see main text).
 A derivative of the SGP dataset shown in **Figure 5B**.
 As presented on **Figure 5C, 6A**
  * `SGP_TOCP_redox_fractions_downsampled_precambrian.csv` - Precambrian age-interpolated fraction of Precambrian ferruginous conditions based on a key TOC/P threshold (see main text).
 A derivative of the SGP dataset shown in **Figure 5B**.
 As presented on **Figure 5C, 6A**
  * `pyrite_combined_manual.csv` - present day geographic coordinates (clat, clng) for the xDD pyrite framboid and/or nodule-bearing rock record.
-Regarding *Phanerozoic* xDD pyrite-bearing rocks outside the Macrostrat focal area, present day geographic coordinates are estimates based on the type sections reported in the [British Geological Survey](https://www.bgs.ac.uk/technologies/the-bgs-lexicon-of-named-rock-units/) and [Geoscience Australia](https://asud.ga.gov.au/) stratigraphic lexicons). xDD were converted to a quasi-ferruginous fraction and subsequently interpolated using reconstructed palaeogeographic coordinates.
+Regarding *Phanerozoic* xDD pyrite-bearing rocks outside the Macrostrat focal area, present day geographic coordinates are estimates based on the type sections reported in the [British Geological Survey](https://www.bgs.ac.uk/technologies/the-bgs-lexicon-of-named-rock-units/) and [Geoscience Australia](https://asud.ga.gov.au/) stratigraphic lexicons).
+These xDD data were converted to a quasi-ferruginous fraction, and subsequently interpolated using reconstructed palaeogeographic coordinates.
 Presented on **Figure 6**
  * `pyrite_stats_with_long_lats.csv` - the fraction of ferruginous vs. euxinic conditions (microenvironment vs. ambient) on an age (1 Ma bin) and unit-by-unit basis for [pyrite trace element analyses](https://doi.org/10.1130/GEOL.S.12456332) reported by [Mukherjee and Large, 2021](https://doi.org/10.1130/GEOL.S.12456332).
 Present day geographic coordinates were added manually by inspection of the original dataset sample descriptions, cross-referenced to coordinates extracted primarily from [Google Earth](https://earth.google.com/web/), and rarely SGP from entries.
 These data were interpolated using reconstructed palaeogeographic coordinates.
 Presented on **Figure 6**
  * `SGP_Fe_ferruginous_fractions.csv` - the fraction of ferruginous vs. euxinic conditions on an age (1 Ma bin) and long-lat basis for [SGP Fe-speciation data](http://sgp-search.io/).
 These data were interpolated using reconstructed palaeogeographic coordinates.
 Presented on **Figure 6**